Adam7700/sawatiKhap/README.md

     * bottomright

 ### Dependencies
-    1. Be using a x window manager
+    1. Use an x window manager
-    2. Have wmctrl installed
+    2. Wmctrl
     3. Bash

 ### Workflow: